SoK: A Framework for Unifying At-Risk User Research

 \subsection{Value of focusing on at-risk users}

 The challenges experienced by \users can be inordinately complex, reflecting broader, societal ``structural inequalities and social norms''~\cite{mcdonald2020privacy, freed2018stalker}.
-These inequalities, which vary globally, mean that particular care is required to integrate \users' experiences and identities into the design process~\cite{mcdonald2020privacy, keyes2019human, walker2019moving}.
+These inequalities, which vary globally, mean that particular care is required to integrate \users' experiences and identities into the technology creation process~\cite{mcdonald2020privacy, keyes2019human, walker2019moving}.

-We advocate for increased focus on \users' needs among the \spasadj community during threat modeling, research, and design.
+We advocate for increased focus on \users' needs by technology creators and researchers during threat modeling, research, design, \postsubmission{and development}.
 Accounting for \users can also elevate the \spas of all users by making ``more pronounced the need[s] that many of us have''~\cite{dunphy2014understanding}.
 Providing better \spasadj tools and guarantees can have far-reaching impact both to \users and general users.
 Additionally, providing choices and controls for \users who know intimately the \spasadj threats they face can also benefit general users who may desire similar protections.